 Ivor Henton Brace, Civilian Air Raid Victim, Auxiliary Fire Service.
 Ivor was the son of John and Mary Brace, of Knightson Lake, New Hedges, Tenby.
 He lived at 6 Cornwall Mews, London, where he served with the Auxiliary Fire Service.
 Ivor was killed at Elvaston Place, London, during an air raid on 11 May 1941.
 He was 27 years old.

 Eric Henry Clark, Cabin Boy, Merchant Navy.
 Eric was born at Narberth in 1922, the son of Robert Charles Clark and Clara Elizabeth Elderton Clark.
 Robert had moved the family to Tenby during the Great War, where he was an instructor with the local Royal Garrison Artillery.
 Eric was educated at Greenhill School, before joining the Merchant Navy, and served aboard S.S.
 Mill Hill, a Newcastle-on-Tyne registered cargo vessel.
 On 16 August 1940 Mill Hill left Halifax, Nova Scotia as a member of convoy HX-66A laden with pig iron and scrap steel, bound for Middlesbrough.
 Early in the morning of 30 August 1940, she was 58 miles off Cape Wrath in the north of Scotland, when she was torpedoed by the German Submarine U-32, sinking within a few minutes with the loss of all hands.
 Eric was just 18 years old when he died that day, and is commemorated alongside his fellow crew-members on the Tower Hill Memorial, London.
+His brother Lionel also fell.

 Lionel Elderton Clark, Assistant Cook, 118385, Naval Auxiliary Personnel (Merchant Navy).
 Lionel was born in Sussex in 1916, the son of Robert Charles Clark and Clara Elizabeth Elderton Clark.
 Robert had moved the family to Tenby during the Great War, where he was an instructor with the local Royal Garrison Artillery.
 Lionel was educated at Tenby Council School and Greenhill School, before joining the Merchant Navy, and served aboard HMS Jervis Bay as an Assistant Cook.
 Jervis Bay was a liner which had been converted into an Armed Merchant Cruiser in August 1939.
 On 5 November 1940, she was the sole escort for the 37 ship Convoy HX-84 from Halifax, Nova Scotia to Britain, when the convoy encountered the Pocket Battleship Admiral Scheer.
 The convoy scattered, and Jervis Bay set a course straight towards the German warship to draw its fire.
 Jervis Bay was hopelessly outmatched, and was sunk in the engagement.
 Lionel was killed in the sinking that day.
 He was 23 years old, and is commemorated on the Liverpool Naval Memorial.
 His brother, Eric Henry Clark also fell.